 Find the center of the 3rd 1" wide 2" long plywood piece.
 Using a 1/2" drill bit make a counter sink hole so a 1/4" nut will be flush with the face.
 Then drill 1/4" hole in the center.
 Attach this to the end of the 1/4" bolt.
 (Fig 3.6)

-Using a miter saw cut the base at a 45° angle as seen in (Fig 3.5)
+Using a miter saw I cut the base at a 45° angle as seen in (Fig 3.5)

 Fig 3.6

-We are using an Arduino nano with a "relay shield" which has 8 relays attached.
-This all in one board can control the whole complete auto Brewer once it is paired with temperature controllers.
+We are using an Arduino and a 5v 8 relay module.
 We use 2 inkbird Wi-Fi controllers, these are a perfect fit with their integrated online programming platform.

 Other things you will need